8 Best Painter’s Tapes of 2022 – Reviews & Buyer’s Guide

 Once the paint is dry—whether it’s the same day you applied it, or up to fourteen days later—it comes off easily and cleanly without damaging the surface underneath, leaving a crisp, straight line.
 Occasionally it will come off in pieces, but other than that, this tape is nearly flawless.

 Even when this tape has been exposed to direct sunlight for up to fourteen days, it still comes off quickly and cleanly.
-You can’t beat the original.
+You can’t beat the original, and that’s why it’s our pick for the best tape for painting.

 2. XFasten Blue Painters Tape